-Riverside School District
+Riverside School District 601 South Main Street Taylor, PA 18517-1912 p.

-300 Davis Street, Taylor, PA 18517

-p.
 570.562.2121 f.
 570.562.3205 • www.riversidesd.com

-FINDING 2021-002: ERRORS IN FINANCIAL REPORTING
+FINDING 2022-003: ERRORS IN FINANCIAL REPORTING- ACCOUNTS PAYABLE AND EXPENSES

-The Errors in financial reporting involved a transfer from the general fund not being recording in the debt service fund resulting in an understatement of revenue and interest expense in the amount of \$23,937.
-An error in recording a transfer from the general fund to a the capital reserve fund resulted in an overstatement of assets and fund balances in the general fund and capital projects fund, respectively, and understatement of expenses and revenue in the general fund and capital projects fund.
-The Riverside Business Office will establish, implement and review internal control procedures for all journal entries prior to month close.
-These internal controls will include all journal entries made by business office staff, Michele Cantarella and Kelly McKeefery, presented to the Business Manager, Bill Drazdowski, prior to the monthly close each month.
-The Business Manager will sign off on the listing of journal entries before the monthly close and present his acceptance to the business office staff.
-If corrections need to be made, the Business Manager will correct the incorrect entries re-submit to his staff for corrections.
-This internal control at monthly close will begin in April of 2022 and the results will be shared with the Audit team at Kohanski Co.
+The errors in financial reporting include an understatement of accounts payable and expenses as a result in reversing entries in accounts payable, as well as an understatement of amounts due to the general fund from the food services fund.
+The Riverside Business Office will establish, implement and review internal control procedures for all accounts payable and expenses prior to month close.
+These internal controls will include a monthly listing of accounts payable, expenses and reversing journal entries be presented by the Business Office Staff to the Business Manager as a part of the monthly close process.
+The Business Manager will sign off on the listings before the monthly close and present his acceptance to the business office staff.
+If corrections need to be made, the Business Manager will correct the incorrect entries resubmit to his staff for corrections.
+This internal control at monthly close will begin in April of 2023 and the results will be shared with the Audit team at Kohanski Co.